C3 Liaisons

 - James Sprunt Community College – Karla Blanton

-- Johnston Community College – Angelina Knies, Shenika Thorb
+- Johnston Community College – Joseph Ennis

 - Nash Community College – Lakisha Peebles

-- Richmond Community College – Lara Nosser
+- Richmond Community College – Quentin Locklear

-- Robeson Community College – Vanessa Chavis; Joey Hinson
+- Robeson Community College – Vanessa Chavis

 - Vance Granville Community College – Robinette Fischer